rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 differently-sized gaps and fields, respectively.

 The individual fields (`[field{i}_ty_]`) are blocks of fixed size determined by the field's [layout].
-The only degrees of freedom the compiler has when computing the layout of a union are the size of the union, which can be larger than the size of its largest field, and the offset of each union field within its variant.
+Since we allow creating references to union fields (`&u.i`), the only degrees of freedom the compiler has when computing the layout of a union are the size of the union, which can be larger than the size of its largest field, and the offset of each union field within its variant.
 How these are picked depends on certain constraints like, for example, the alignment requirements of the fields, the `#[repr]` attribute of the `union`, etc.

 [padding]: ../glossary.md#padding
 [layout]: ../glossary.md#layout